Chenlulu1993/SMT/README.md

 L. Chen, Y. Zhao, S. G. Kong, SFA-guided Mosaic Transformer for Tracking Small Objects in Snapshot Spectral imaging.
 ISPRS Journal of Photogrammetry and Remote Sensing.

 # Getting Started
-We will make source codeavailable for reproducibiliy and benchmarking purposes here as soon as possible.
+We will make source code available for reproducibiliy and benchmarking purposes here as soon as possible.